 Call The Police

 Having a police officer on the scene following any car accident is beneficial because they can help gather important information from all parties involved.
 Filing an accident report with the police can be beneficial to insurance companies and can ensure that at-fault party will not deny any events that took place.
-According to the Tulsa car accident attorneys at Bryan & Terrill, police reports can be valuable in a car accident claim, but it’s important to remember they are not always admissible in the court of law.
+According to the Columbus car accident attorneys at Elk & Elk Co., Ltd, police reports can be valuable in a car accident claim, but it’s important to remember they are not always admissible in the court of law.
 This is because they often contain subjective information – in other words, what a police officer thinks happened in a car accident.
 Your attorney will conduct their own forensic investigation to present evidence that will be admissible in court, should litigation become necessary.

 Photos and videos are very important elements that can help insurance companies prove fault in a car accident.
 If you’re injured and are unable to take photos at the scene, have a family member or friend take them on your behalf.
 Otherwise, damages on your car or skid marks can be taken at a later date.